openstack/ironic-python-agent-builder/doc/source/admin/dib.rst

   can be with arguments.
 * Configures rescue mode if ``DIB_IPA_ENABLE_RESCUE`` is not set to ``false``.

-This element outputs three files:
+This element outputs two files:

 * ``$IMAGE-NAME.initramfs``: The deploy ramdisk file containing the ironic-python-agent (IPA) service.